ckeditor/ckeditor4-docs/docs/guide/dev/features/uitypes/README.md

 * Under the hood, the element replaced by CKEditor is hidden automatically and a `<div>`-based editor is created next to it.
 This might affect the styles of content inside the editor, e.g. because of the lack of original element ID attribute used by CSS selectors.
 * The `<div>`-based editor is rendered using multiple nested `<div>` elements.
 This might affect editor content styles, too.
-* Last but not least, the {@link guide/dev/features/autogrow/README Auto Grow} feature is not fully supported in this scenario &mdash; the value of the CKEDITOR.config.autoGrow_minHeight option is ignored.
+* Last but not least, the {@link guide/dev/features/autogrow/README Auto Grow} feature is not fully supported in this scenario &mdash; the value of the {@linkapi CKEDITOR.config.autoGrow_minHeight CKEDITOR.config.autoGrow_minHeight} option is ignored.

 If you want to achieve a fixed UI experience with inline editor, consider using the {@link guide/dev/features/sharedspace/README Shared Toolbar and Bottom Bar} feature instead, where these limitations do not exist.